 To make the most of your visit, be sure to plan your route, bring plenty of water and snacks, and dress according to the weather.
 Don’t forget to check on hours, access routes and fees before heading out.
 Keep your return time in mind, as the sun sets earlier in the fall.

-- Maintain physical distancing practices during your visit, wash your hands or use hand sanitizer, and wear a mask in the shuttle and where required.
+- Maintain physical distancing practices during your visit, wash your hands or use hand sanitizer, and wear a mask where required.

 - Know and follow the rules specific to the location you’re visiting and the activity you’re practising.

 - Always carry a map, and be sure to share your itinerary.
 If you’re setting out alone in Gatineau Park or the Greenbelt, bring a cellphone, a whistle and a flashlight in case of emergency.